AnpyDX/cabin/sandbox/README.md

 ## Image Viewer
 A useful image preview tool, providing a preview of pixelated image.
-You can learn a basic usage of `core::FrameBuffer`.
+You can learn the basic usage of `core::FrameBuffer`.

 ```bash